PrizePicks Power Play Rules:

 • Playing too many legs across too many slates.
 Spreading attention across 8-10 entries per day dilutes your analysis quality.
 Fewer, higher-confidence entries built on solid research outperform high-volume shotgun approaches.

 • Treating every stat type the same.
 Points for a featured scorer and steals for a role player have very different variance profiles.
-Our data shows a 15+ percentage point gap between the best-performing stat type (blocks at 69.9%) and the worst (rebounds+assists at 51.2%).
 Build entries that match the stat type to your confidence level and risk tolerance.

 • Ignoring the full game environment.
 Pace, game total, and matchup all modify what a player's raw average predicts for tonight.
 A player averaging 22 points in a 228-total game is in a different statistical environment than the same player in a 210-total defensive battle.